Qovery/documentation/website/docs/getting-started/install-qovery/kubernetes/installation-aws.md

 ## Install your cluster

-Qovery needs a Kubernetes cluster running on your AWS account.
+If you don't have already an EKS cluster, create one on your AWS account and assign a minimum set of worker nodes to run Qovery (See the [requirements section][docs.getting-started.install-qovery.kubernetes.requirements]) and deploy your own applications.

-If you already have an EKS cluster, make sure that:
+For your cluster, make sure that:
 - you have the Kubeconfig of the cluster
 - (only if you want to use databases of type `container` with Qovery) the EKS worker nodes have a role assigned with the permission `AmazonEBSCSIDriverPolicy`